GodOfKebab/wg-quickrs/README.md

 	[24/24] Enable PersistentKeepalive for new connections by default is enabled from CLI option '--default-connection-persistent-keepalive-enabled'
 	[24/24] Using 	Set default PersistentKeepalive period in seconds from CLI option '--default-connection-persistent-keepalive-period': 25
 [new peer/connection default settings complete]
-✅ This was all the information required to initialize the rust-agent.
+✅ This was all the information required to initialize wg-quickrs.
 Finalizing the configuration...
 2025-09-10T04:34:04.837Z INFO  [wg_quickrs::wireguard::cmd] $ wg genkey
 2025-09-10T04:34:04.837Z INFO  [wg_quickrs::wireguard::cmd] $ wg genkey | wg pubkey
 2025-09-10T04:34:04.839Z INFO  [wg_quickrs::conf::util] updated config file